 - Built: 60,000

-During the Second World War, the construction company Wates Ltd developed and built several concrete structures, including parts of the Mulberry Harbours used during the Normandy invasion.
+During the Second World War, the construction company Wates Ltd developed several concrete structures, including parts of the Mulberry Harbours used during the Normandy invasion.

 After the war, Wates used its modular cast concrete technology to construct over 60,000 houses and flats.